 In winter, there is an orientation trip to the Alps, where students learn or perfect their skiing or snowboarding skills.
 The planned attractions include also: volleyball in the snow, après-ski parties, and a wellness area available daily.

-The summer and winter camps are organised by KU Sports Centre.
+The summer and winter camps are organized by KU Sports Center.

-The Student Council organises, in turn, a summer sailing trip in the Mediterranean.
+The Student Council organizes, in turn, a summer sailing trip in the Mediterranean.